davola/Symfony-REST-Movies/README.md

 # Installation

-Before running the environment you need to create your own local `env.local` file, to hold all your local values overwrites to setup the GMAIL account creds, used to send the emails.
+Before running the environment you need to create your own local `env.local` file.
+This will hold all your local overwrites to setup the GMAIL account creds, needed to send emails.
-(If you don't have a valid gmail account, by default sending emails is disabled)
+_(If you don't have a valid gmail account, by default sending emails is disabled)_

 ```shell
 # env.local